-Consider these factors when choosing street trees:
+Consider the following factors when selecting street trees:

 -